kangaree/gggggame/README.md

 - `JavaScript` for game logic,
 - `Canvas` with `HTML5` for effects rendering

-In addition to the entry file, there will be three scripts involved in this project:
+In addition to the entry file, there will be one script involved in this project:

-`board.js`: this script will handle the logic for creating and updating the grains and rendering them to the DOM.
+`grain.js`: this script will handle elements and the sandbox logic.

-`elements.js`: this script will handle the different properties of each element- `color`, `weight`, `infect`, etc.

-`state.js`: this will house several initial states, or "playgrounds".
+#### How To Make a “Falling Sand” Style Water Simulation
+How do we implement falling sand or liquid?

+Physics can be simple.
+Particles are bound by gravity:
+* If there is empty space below, move down.
+* If there is empty space down and to the left or right, move down and left or right.

+We can think of the canvas as a two dimensional array of "elements".

+The array will be looped through until every element has gravity applied to it.

+There are two complications:
+* If a particle cannot move directly down, but can move both down and to the left or down and to the right, then the particle must randomly pick this direction.
+* We need to know if a particle has been updated in a frame (i.e., simulation step).
+Otherwise, particles can "teleport".
+Say a sand particle is at pos(0,0).
+When we first apply gravity to it, it will switch with the empty particle at pos(0,1).
+Then, when we loop through the second row, and for all lower rows that are empty, it will swap to a lower position.
+This happens before the entire frame is finished, and when the frame is over, the sand particle hits the ground immediately.
+We need to skip over a particle if it has already been updated.

+Many thanks to W-Shadow for helping me understand how to implement this: https://w-shadow.com/blog/2009/09/29/falling-sand-style-water-simulation/

 ### Implementation Timeline

-**Day 1**: Setup all necessary Node modules, including getting webpack up and running.
-Write a basic entry file and the bare bones of all scripts outlined above.
-Create a basic canvas and sand element.
+**Day 1**: Create a basic canvas element that you can draw on.
 Goals for the day:

+- HTML/CSS Skeleton.
+- Click and sand and will appear.
+- Make an eraser element.

+**Day 2**: Gravity.
+Pause, play, and reset buttons.
+Brush size buttons.
+Goals for the day:

 - Drop sand and it will fall to the ground.
 Sand will pile up on each other.
-- Make an eraser element.

-**Day 2**: Pause, play, and reset buttons.
-Brush size buttons.

 - Implement pause, play, and reset.
 - Create buttons to change brush size.